Forget tech translators. Here's the key to expert cyber slang

 Insider threat — A threat posed by employees, contractors, business associates or other people who have inside access to a computer system.

-Malware —Software designed to hijack, damage, destroy or steal information from a device or system.
+Malware — Software designed to hijack, damage, destroy or steal information from a device or system.
 Variations include spyware, adware, rootkits, viruses, keyloggers and more.

-Patching —The process of updating software.
+Patching —The process of updating software to add features or address vulnerabilities.

 Pentest — Short for penetration testing, or trying to hack into a system to identify weaknesses.